-Management does not know of any other matters to be presented to the Meeting.
-If other matters should be properly presented at the Meeting, the persons named in the accompanying form of proxy will vote the Common Shares represented by such proxy with respect to such matters in accordance with their best judgement.
+Management of the Corporation does not know of any amendment, variation or other matter to be presented to the Meeting.
+If other matters should be properly presented at the Meeting, the persons named in the accompanying Form of Proxy will vote the Common Shares represented by such proxy with respect to such matters in accordance with their best judgement.